ferkys/logparser/README.md

 ## Code Modules

 - `config.py`: Simple library I like to use to store parameters that will be used along the code.
-Avoid passing more and more parameters each time you need to add functionality.
+Avoid passing more and more parameters to functions each time you need to add functionality.
 - `makefake.py`: Small (and dirty) module to generate some fake data.
 - `parse`: Real things happen here.
 Main entry code for commands.
 Function `parse_log_dataframe` holds all the logic for parsing data.